suzmas/react-rails/README.md

 ## API

+- `/places/all` - Get all places and associated events

 - `/places/place/:id` - Get specific place
     - ### Optional Parameters:
         - all: 't' => get all events associated with place